 Riverside Guinguettes From April to late September wander to the riverside to see the Tours-sur-Loire Guinguette Cafes.
 A guinguette is a drinking and dancing establishment, sometimes temporary, along the water.
 It often features traditional French music, ballroom dancing, concerts, and other amusements.

-Boat Trips Check the Association Boutavant at 29 rue Franklin Roosevent.
+Boat Trips Check the Association Boutavant at 29 rue Franklin Roosevelt.
 5-10 Euros for adults.
-Kids 2.50-5. email@example.com
+Kids 2.50-5. firstname.lastname@example.org

 Pedestrian streets and shopping, cafes wind all around the city.